William Holmes (cyclist)

 William Holmes (born 14 January 1936), known as Bill Holmes or Billy Holmes, is a former British cyclist.

-Cycling career
+Biography

-He competed at the 1956 Summer Olympics and the 1960 Summer Olympics.
+Holmes competed at the 1956 Summer Olympics and the 1960 Summer Olympics.
 He won a silver medal at the 1956 Olympics in the team road race event.

-He represented England in the road race at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.
+He the England team in the road race event at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.